Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_vindicator_respawn_delay                5       // Delay between the vindicator dying and respawning in seconds ttt_vindicator_respawn_health               100     // The amount of health a vindicator will respawn with ttt_vindicator_announcement_mode            1       // Who is notified when the vindicator respawns (0: No one, 1: The vindicator's killer, 2: Everyone) ttt_vindicator_target_suicide_success       1       // Whether the vindicator's killer killing themselves should count as a win for the vindicator ttt_vindicator_kill_on_fail                 1       // Whether the vindicator should be killed if they fail to kill their target ttt_vindicator_kill_on_success              0       // Whether the vindicator should be killed after they kill their target
+ttt_vindicator_respawn_delay                5       // Delay between the vindicator dying and respawning in seconds ttt_vindicator_respawn_health               100     // The amount of health a vindicator will respawn with ttt_vindicator_announcement_mode            1       // Who is notified when the vindicator respawns (0: No one, 1: The vindicator's killer, 2: Everyone) ttt_vindicator_prevent_revival              0       // Whether the vindicator should be killed if they are revived after having died due to failing or succeeding in killing their target ttt_vindicator_target_suicide_success       1       // Whether the vindicator's killer killing themselves should count as a win for the vindicator ttt_vindicator_kill_on_fail                 1       // Whether the vindicator should be killed if they fail to kill their target ttt_vindicator_kill_on_success              0       // Whether the vindicator should be killed after they kill their target